The-File/SK-Fixed/README.md

 In Java 16+, due to JEP 261 (https://openjdk.org/jeps/261), strong encapsulation is enabled by default, and assumed internal JDK APIs are illegal to be utilized via reflection.
 You can manually break this still via "--add-opens" or "--add-exports" commands.
+5. For linux, recompile libfroth to be 64 bit, and distribute updated steam_api libs.

 # Looking for the netcode tweaked Spiral Knights?